karkiamrit/Backend_Investiaa_NestJS/README.md

 # NestJS/TypeORM/GraphQL/PostgresQL

-NestJS boilerplate with TypeORM, GraphQL and PostgreSQL
+Backend with TypeORM, GraphQL and PostgreSQL

-## Open for Contribution

-Totally open for any Pull Request, please feel free to contribute in any ways.
-There can be errors related with type or something.
-It would be very helpful to me for you to fix these errors.

 ## [NestJS](https://docs.nestjs.com/)

-Base NestJS, We like it
+Base NestJS

 ## [TypeORM](https://typeorm.io/)

 We use [Nestjs/TypeORM](https://docs.nestjs.com/techniques/database)
-In this template, We've been trying not to use `Pure SQL` to make the most of TypeORM.
+In this project, I've been trying not to use `Pure SQL` to make the most of TypeORM.

 ## [PostgresQL Database](https://www.postgresql.org/)

-We use postgresQL for backend database, The default database taht will be used is named 'postgres' You have to have postgresql Database server before getting started.
+I've used postgresQL for backend database, The default database taht will be used is named 'postgres' You have to have postgresql Database server before getting started.
 You can use [Docker postgresQL](https://hub.docker.com/_/postgres) to have server easily